danielemariani/domain-events/README.md

 # Domain Events

-domain-events is a small library to help the creation and dispatch of Domain Events asyncronously.
+[domain-events](https://github.com/danielemariani/domain-events) is a js library to create and asyncronously dispatch Domain Events.

 ## Guide